Review: Standard Chartered Visa Infinite Card

 Apply Here

-(1) is only attractive if you’ve maxed out the 4-6 mpd possibilities with other cards, and don’t mind paying a higher-than-average 3.5% FCY fee.
-Even so, I think the Maybank Horizon Visa Signature is a better option, given its lower 3.25% FCY fee and three-year fee waiver.
+(1) is only attractive if you’ve maxed out the 4 mpd possibilities with other cards, and don’t mind paying a higher-than-average 3.5% FCY fee.
+But I’d much rather use the Maybank Horizon Visa Signature for 2.8 mpd, given its lower 3.25% FCY fee and three-year fee waiver, or the Maybank World Mastercard for 3.2 mpd if you can meet the minimum S$4,000 spend requirement.

-(2) is one of the lowest cost ways of earning miles, but you’re effectively capped by your NOA.
+(2) is a low cost way of earning miles, but you’re capped by your NOA, and the admin fee has increased from 1.6% to 1.9%.

 Maybe the X Card should have won, eh?